Polish Communist Party (2002): Foreign policy

 The party considers the Russian invasion of Ukraine to be a "de facto defensive war" of Russia against NATO.
+According to the party, Russia is defending itself against the "imperialist NATO campaign" and the "pro-fascist forces, financed by the United States, NATO and the European Union".
 The party summarized the war as such: "The main reason for the current war in Ukraine is the desire of the forces that have been in power in Ukraine since 2014 (i.e. those who prepared the coup and overthrew Ukraine's legitimately popularly elected President Yanukovich) to join NATO, the immediate consequence of which would be a threat to Russia's international security", and warned that "the collapse of Russia through the assumption of its potential defeat in Ukraine, will be a prelude to a final showdown with China, which US imperialism sees as the main and strategic threat and bulwark to its world domination."
-It denounced the Euromaidan protests as a "fascist coup", also arguing that it represents only "the small and medium bourgeoisie, not from all of Ukraine, but mainly from the west and centre of the country and the city of Kiev" and noting "the lack of support among workers" as "evidenced by the failed attempt to organise a nationwide general strike".
-In contrast, the party supports the Donetsk People's Republic and considers it to be of proletarian character, writing:
+The KPP condemned "propaganda about Russian “aggression” against Ukraine", and argued that "NATO is trying to encircle Russia, contrary to the US promises made in 1990 not to move its forces eastwards".